 The mission of the Doctor of Physical Therapy Program is to prepare physical therapists to meet the health and wellness needs of their community through innovative practice, passionate commitment, the pursuit of excellence, and generous service.

-The George Fox DPT program is housed in the Villa Academic Complex, 501 N. Villa Road, Newberg, Ore., 97132.
+The George Fox DPT program is housed in the Villa Academic Complex, 501 N. Villa Road, Newberg, Oregon, 97132.
 The physical therapy entrance is on the side of the building along Sherman Street.